 For example, you can use an API request to request your profile or user information from a server or application.
 You can also use it to send data that you want the API to process.

 There are two types of API requests: GET and POST.

 For each request, you receive a response with an HTTP status.
 That tells you if the action is a success.
-Unsuccessful requests made, whether for exceeding the rate limit or making too many requests during a short time, will receive the HTTP 429 Too Many Requests response status code.
+Unsuccessful requests made, whether for exceeding the rate limit or making too many requests during a short time, receive the HTTP 429 Too Many Requests response status code.

 How Are API Requests Accepted or Declined?

 All API endpoints go through authentication.
 Authentication determines who the end-user is and calculates the number of requests made by the user.

 An authorization token or key is the identifying credential for the end-user in the authentication mechanism.
 Basic authentication, using an email can also determine who the end-user is.